ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	.catch( ... );
 ```

-If you are using an editor build, see how to {@linkTODO customize builds}.
+If you are using an editor build, see how to {@link builds/guides/development/custom-builds customize builds}.

 ## Common API